Cleaning, flushing, triple-rinsing… whatever you call it, sprayer sanitation is a time-consuming and distasteful task.

 AVOID AIRLOCK BY BALANCING FLOW

 While Continuous Rinsing works well with an unbroken stream of clean water, there is demonstrated benefit to allowing the pump to draw a small amount of air.
 The bubbles are reputed to scrub the lines more effectively than water alone.
+It is possible that the new Hypro 9307 series centrifugal pump, which claims to eliminate dry run, would facilitate this.

 However, avoid excessive cavitation or airlock of the main product pump.
 This will damage the pump seals and interfere with pump suction.
 If the main product pump is a piston-diaphragm pump, avoid losing the prime by letting a small volume of rinse water build up in the product tank before spraying the rinsate.